The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: The gluon pressure at non-zero temperature

 In eq.~(2.6) $\Delta^2$ is the mass gap, mentioned above, which is responsible for the large-scale dynamical structure of the QCD vacuum, and thus determines the scale of its NP dynamics.
 We have shown that confining effective charge (2.6), and hence its $\beta$-function, is a result of the summation of the skeleton (i.e., NP) loop diagrams, contributing to the full gluon self-energy in the $q^2 \rightarrow 0$ limit (the strong coupling regime for the effective charge).
 This summation has been performed within the corresponding equation of motion.
 It has been done without violating the $SU(3)$ color gauge invariance of QCD \cite{8} (and references therein).
 In more detail the derivation of the bag constant as a function of the mass gap and its generalization to non-zero temperature has been completed in \cite{6} and \cite{7}, respectively.

 The PT effective charge $\alpha^{PT}(q^2)$ (2.7) is the generalization to non-zero temperature of the renormalization group equation solution, the so-called sum of the main PT logarithms \cite{8,15,16,17} (its analog as a function of the variable $T/T_c$ (see below) can be found, for example in \cite{8,13,18}).
 Here $\Lambda^2_{YM} = 0.09 \ \GeV^2$ \cite{19} is the asymptotic scale parameter for $SU(3)$ YM fields, and $b_0=(11 / 4 \pi)$ for these fields, while the strong fine-structure constant is $\alpha_s \equiv \alpha_s(m_Z) = 0.1185(6)$ \cite{20}.
 In eq.~(2.7) $q^2$ cannot go below $\Lambda^2_{YM}$, i.e., $\Lambda^2_{YM} \leq q^2 \leq \infty$, which has already been symbolically shown in eq.~(2.5).
-It is worth reminding that the separation between effective charges (2.6) and (2.7), is not only exact but it is unique as well \cite{6,8}.
+It is worth reminding that the separation between effective charges (2.6) and (2.7), is not only exact but it is unique as well \cite{6,7,8}.

-The purely NP pressure $P^g_{NP}(T) = B_{YM}(T)+ P_{YM}(T)$ and the mixed pressure $P_M(T)$, and hence the gluon pressure $P_g(T)$ (2.2) itself, are normalized to zero when the interaction is formally switched off, i.e., letting $\alpha_s = \Delta^2=0$.
+The purely NP pressure $P^g_{NP}(T) = B_{YM}(T)+ P_{YM}(T)$ and the mixed pressure $P_M(T)$, and hence the NP gluon pressure $P_g(T)$ (2.2) itself, are normalized to zero when the interaction is formally switched off, i.e., letting $\alpha_s = \Delta^2=0$.
 This means that the initial normalization condition of the free PT vacuum to zero also holds at non-zero temperature.
+Concluding, it is worse emphasizing that the bag pressure (2.3), correctly defined as the difference between the PT and NP VED \cite{6,7,8}, and thus it is free of all the types of the PT contributions ("contaminations").